-The Carolina Dog has truly ancient origins and still retains some of the primitive behaviours and pack mentalities of their wild Asian wolf ancestors.
+The Carolina Dog has truly ancient origins and still retains some of the primitive behaviors and pack mentalities of their wild Asian wolf ancestors.

 Catahoula Leopard Dog Black Mouth Cur Mix

 The Catahoula Leopard Dog was born and bred in the state of Louisiana in the United States.
-The Black Mouth Cur originated in the southern United States.
+The Cur originated in the southern United States.

 Golden Retriever Black Mouth Cur Mix